mad-prog/Chef-Express/README.md

 ## Basic Structure

 This RESTful API is an exercise to understand a 1:M relationship using a **MySQL** database.
-I built a **NODE.js** server to handle the promise-based transactions with MySQL through the ORM **Sequelize**.
+I built a **NODE.js** server to handle the promise-based HTTP transactions with MySQL through the ORM **Sequelize**.

 Future proyects - front-end. - enable upload photos of meals. - more complex search functions. - pass from signup straight to login/ or users/me endpoint